texastribune/data-visuals-create/README.md

 This is to ensure consistent naming of our directories!

+## Development and testing

+If you make changes locally to `@data-visuals/create` and want to test them, you can run `data-visuals-create/bin/data-visuals-create <project-type> <slug>` to generate a graphic or feature and see if your changes were included.
+Run the command one level above this repo, or you'll create a graphic or feature within `data-visuals-create`.

 ## Folder structure

 After creation, your project directory should look something like this: